-- 6. Facilities assigned to this General Permit are subject to the general visible emissions standards, nuisance requirements (control of fugitive dust and odors), particulate matter standards, and fuel sulfur limits in LRAPA Titles 32, 48, and 49.
+- 6. Facilities assigned to this General Permit are subject to the general visible emissions standards, nuisance requirements (control of fugitive dust and odors), particulate matter standards, and fuel sulfur limits in LRAPA Titles 32, 48 and 49.
 The permit contains requirements and limitations to ensure compliance with these standards. - 7.
-Some of the facilities assigned to this General Permit may have veneer dryers that are subject to the visible emissions and particulate matter limits in LRAPA Title 33.
-The permit contains requirements and limitations to ensure compliance with these standards. - 8.
-Some of the facilities assigned to this General Permit are subject to federal New Source Performance Standards for Small Industrial-Commercial-Institutional Steam Generating Units found in 40 CFR, Part 60, Subpart Dc.
+Some of the boilers at facilities assigned to this General Permit may be subject to federal New Source Performance Standards for Small Industrial-Commercial-Institutional Steam Generating Units found in 40 CFR, Part 60, Subpart Dc.
 Facilities for which construction, modification, or reconstruction was commenced after June 9, 1989 are subject to these federal requirements, which include sulfur limits for fuel oil.
-The permit contains requirements and limitations to ensure compliance with these federal standards. - 9.
-Some of the facilities assigned to this General Permit are subject to federal National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers found in 40 CFR, Part 63, Subpart JJJJJJ.
-The federal standards apply to all new, reconstructed and existing industrial, commercial, and institutional boilers as listed in 40 CFR 63.11200 and defined in 40 CFR 63.11237, including but not limited to oil-fired boilers.
 The permit contains requirements and limitations to ensure compliance with these federal standards.